Initially published 4 November 2020. Updated following OSR expansion issued on 21 July 2021.

 The principal doctors find it hard to justify spending that money (out of their pocket) where they see the true benefit of the restructure being to sell the medical practice which may, or may not, ever eventuate.

-This exemption allows the transfer of the medical practice to a newly formed company that is owned by the takers in default of those 2 discretionary trusts, saving $66,775.00.
+This exemption allows the transfer of the medical practice to a newly formed company that is owned by the 2 discretionary trusts or the takers in default of those 2 discretionary trusts, saving $66,775.00.

 Example 2 – tech guru on the rise.